-- A worker wiping up someone else's spill. - A supervisor checking, in routine daily activities, whether workers are wearing appropriate personal protective equipment - and making sure they do so, if they were not. - An employer keeping records of worker certifications and training, and checking regularly to make sure they are current.
+- A worker wiping up someone else's spill. - A supervisor checking, in routine daily activities, whether workers are wearing appropriate personal protective equipment - and making sure they do so, if they were not. - An employer keeping records of worker certifications and training, and checking regularly to make sure they are current - A supplier arriving at a new site following any posted signage, parking safely in a designated area, and checking in with the site office or front desk - where they receive an orientation and run through of site safety rules.